Nhogg/Animated-Graph-Generator/README.md

 # 📊 Animated Chart Video Generator

-Create stunning animated chart videos from your data files with ease! 🎥✨
+Create aninmated graphs and charts from Excel files and CSVs!

 ## Features